-Roger Peppercorn has suffered for the better part of his life from wanderlust and this need to see the other side of the horizon has taken him to all parts of the world.
-The people and backdrop of his travels have served as the inspiration behind his characters and storytelling.
+Roger Peppercorn suffered for the better part of his life from wanderlust and this need to see the other side of the horizon took him to all parts of the world.
+The people and backdrop of his travels served as the inspiration behind his characters and storytelling.

 As a child, his mother taught him to read and write.
 His father's collection of Louis Lamour novels provoked the fantastical images in his mind and the romance of the written word.
 In the seventh grade, his history teacher brought the characters of a bygone era alive.
 From that point on, Roger began to hone his skills in storytelling.
 After high school, Roger took a course in creative writing that was taught by a long haired hippy in a Hawaiian shirt.

 Roger’s grandmother used to tell tales of traveling across the plains in a covered wagon, the woes of having a son sent off to war, and the larger-than-life man she met at Pea Green Hall who later became her husband.